PALOUKI/PALOUKI/README.md

 👯 looking for challenging projects that push my limits and enhance my skills.<br>
 💬 Interested in android and web development.<br>
-📫 How to reach me: on my [GMAIL](mailto:paloukigidbless39@gmail.com)<br> 😄 Pronouns: he/him.\
+📫 How to reach me: on my [GMAIL](mailto:paloukigidbless39@gmail.com)<br> 😄 Pronouns: he/him.<br>
-🚀 Fun fact: Just like the best of Silicon Valley, I’m on a mission to innovate and create top-notch solutions as a developer !\
+🚀 Fun fact: Just like the best of Silicon Valley, I’m on a mission to innovate and create top-notch solutions as a developer !<br>
-👨‍ Passionate with problem solving and daily routines automation.
+👨‍ Passionate with problem solving and daily routines automation. <br>

 <hr/>
 <summary><h2>🫱🏼‍🫲🏾 Connect with me</h2></summary>